Prompt Engineering

 )

-ephemeral_5m); also"ttl": "1h"(ephemeral_1h, premium pricing). - Cache is keyed by exact-byte prefix, so put stable content (system + tools + long shared context) before anything user-specific.
+- Cache is keyed by exact-byte prefix — put stable content (system + tools + long shared context) before anything user-specific, and don't let a per-request timestamp sneak into the prefix or you'll never hit.

-OpenAI prefix caching (automatic)
+OpenAI prompt caching (automatic)

 Gemini context caching (explicit)